pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 Lists and dicts can be constructed by either listing the container contents explicitly or by providing instructions on how to compute them via a set of looping instructions (i.e. a *comprehension*).
 A comprehension is semantically equivalent to using a for loop and appending to an ongoing list.
-Comprehensions implicitly create their own scope to make sure the items of the target list do not leak into the enclosing scope.
+Comprehensions implicitly create their own scope to make sure that the items of the target list do not leak into the enclosing scope.
 In the case that container items are explicitly listed, the expressions in the expression list are evaluated left-to-right.
 If a key is repeated in a ``dict_display`` that has a ``key_datum_list``, the resultant dictionary uses the value from the rightmost datum in the list that uses the repeated key.